-This qualification will provide you with the technical knowledge and understanding of housing maintenance and asset management at an operational level.
+The CIH Level 3 Certificate in Housing Maintenance and Asset Management will provide you with the technical knowledge and understanding of housing maintenance and asset management required to be effective in an operational role.

 What will you learn?